 About $29

 This, along with other Mercer Millennia bread knives, is one of our favorites.
-With a plastic handle and a stamped blade, it's nothing fancy, but the steel is high carbon Japanese steel, and the knife holds up well and is even a favorite of some professional chefs.
+With a plastic handle and a stamped blade, it's far from fancy, but the steel is decent quality, and the knife holds up well and is even a favorite of many professional chefs.

 When you choose a bread knife, here are some features to consider: